Glenaven, Queensland: History

 In 1901, a Methodist Church was built in Glenaven at a cost of £100.
 In November 1924, it was relocated to a more central site and enlarged.
-It is not clear when the church closed, but, in 1968, the building materials of the church were used to build a new Methodist church at Gowrie Flats (Djuan).
+It is not clear when the church closed, but, in 1968, the building materials of the church were used to build a new Methodist church at Gowrie Flats (now Djuan).

 The locality was officially named Glenhaven in 1999, but was renamed Glenaven in 2005.